Ectoin: Der Extremophilen-Wirkstoff für empfindliche Haut

 Frequently Asked Questions

-Can ectoine replace cortisone?
+Can Ectoin replace cortisone?

 For mild to moderate atopic dermatitis, studies show comparable efficacy to weakly potent corticosteroids – without skin atrophy or systemic effects.
 Severe eczema still requires medical treatment.

-How quickly does ectoine work?
+How quickly does Ectoin work?

-Is ectoine natural or synthetic?
+Is Ectoin natural or synthetic?

 Conclusion